mulletmark/simplegame/README.md

 # simplegame
-A simple rpg style game using javascript alerts.
+A simple rpg style game using javascript.

 Enter your name and choose a class (each class will have a special skill):